kekele-star/Califonia-housing-prices-prediction/README.md

 # Califonia-housing-prices-prediction
-Machine Learning California Housing Prices Prediction using Scikit-Learn
+Machine Learning  Housing Prices Prediction using Scikit-Learn

-🏡 **California Housing Prices Prediction**
+🏡 ** Housing Prices Prediction**

-Welcome to the California Housing Prices Prediction project repository!
+Welcome to the Housing Prices Prediction project repository!
 This project focuses on predicting housing prices in California using machine learning techniques.

 📚 **Overview**

-The California housing market is renowned for its dynamic and diverse pricing trends.
+The housing market is renowned for its dynamic and diverse pricing trends.
 In this project, we dive into historical housing data to build a robust model capable of estimating accurate property prices across different locations.

 📊 **Dataset**

-This analysis is based on the [California Housing Prices Dataset] (https://www.kaggle.com/camnugent/california-housing-prices).
+This analysis is based on the [Housing Prices Dataset] (https://www.kaggle.com/camnugent/california-housing-prices).
 This dataset comprises a rich set of features, including median income, housing median age, average rooms, and more.
 Each entry represents a block group in California, with the median house value serving as the target variable.

 🔬 **Methodology**